LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 ~~~~~~~~~~~~~~~~~~~

 This class has only one handler method, ``index``, which displays the home page
 for the app.
-As you can see, this controller renders the ``index.html``
+The controller renders the ``index.html`` template (in
-template (in ``src/main/resources/templates``).
+``src/main/resources/templates``).

-If you haven’t already, go to the app’s home page to see what this looks like.
+If you haven’t done so already, launch the app and examine the home page to see
+what it looks like.

 ``ListController``
 ~~~~~~~~~~~~~~~~~~~